Hyperxq/schematics/packages/astro/README.md

 # Schematics for astro

-Astro Schematics streamlines your development workflow by automating routine tasks.
-Easily create components, layouts, and pages with our tools, supercharged by Project Builder.
+Astro Schematics is here to make your life easier by taking care of repetitive tasks.
+With it, you can quickly create components, layouts, and pages for your Astro projects.
+This magic is brought to you by Project Builder.

-To integrate this powerful toolkit into your Astro project, execute:
+## Get Started in a Snap

+Just run this command in your project folder:

 ```sh
 npx @pbuilder/cli add @pbuilder/astro
 ```

-## Important Notes

-* **CLI Installation:** Running the command above might prompt you to install the CLI.
-This is highly recommended as the CLI significantly simplifies the creation process for components, layouts, and pages beyond the capabilities of the generic `@pbuilder/cli`.

-* **Discoverability:** For detailed command options, append `--help` to learn about all the available parameters and flags.

-## Quickstart Guides
+## Things to Know

+* **Installing the CLI**: When you run the above command, it might ask if you want to install something called a CLI (Command Line Interface).
+Here’s why you should say yes:

+  * **`@pbuilder/astro-cli` (or pastro):** This special tool is made just for Astro.
+It makes making new parts of your website (like pages and components) super easy with simple commands.
+  * **Learning More:** If you're curious about what commands you can do, just add --help to see all your options.

+## Let's Create Something

-### Creating Components
+### Components

-To generate a new component, use:
+Want to make a new component?
+Easy peasy:

 ```sh
 pastro g c <component-name>
 ```

-Or, for a direct approach:
+Or:

 ```sh
 npx @pbuilder/astro-cli g c <component-name>
 ```

-## Create layouts
+### Layouts

-Generate a new layout by running:
+Need a new layout?
+Just as easy:

 ```sh
 pastro g l <layout-name>